nchanon/PPFv2/README.md

 This histogram creator will be executed for each observable.
 This c++ code will ask you a option to run on all type of sample or just specifique one.

-The list of option is : [All, mc, data, jec, alt, timed, sme] 'sme' create a rootfile with f function in './results/"year"/flattree' directory, usefull for combine inputs creation.
+The list of option is : [All, mc, data, jec, alt, timed, sme, inclusive] 'sme' create a rootfile with f function in './results/"year"/flattree' directory, usefull for combine inputs creation.

     > ./bin/histograms_creator "observable" "year" "option"